Formed in 1961 by a group of students at Lafayette College in Pennsylvania, The Cyrkle started as a frat band called The Rhondells.

 Though the group’s encounters with Epstein were limited, it was the Beatles’ boss who informed the band at a recording session that its name had been changed.

 “He actually handed me a card – which I wish to hell I’d kept – with the name on it in his handwriting,” Danneman said.
-They later learned it was John Lennon who had thought up the new moniker.
+They later learned John Lennon had thought up the new moniker.

 The band members’ attempts at writing their own songs had not worked out, and they’d also started turning down good material written by other artists.
 One evening, for example, they ran into Paul Simon – the co-composer of Red Rubber Ball – who offered them a song they turned down.
 The title?
 The Fifty-Ninth Street Bridge Song (Feelin’ Groovy).